MEET OUR TEAM:

-Ben McKenzie - Facilitator/Boys' Program Presenter
+Ben McKenzie - SEED Workshops Program Facilitator

 “I’m so excited to be working with SEED Workshops, talking to young people about the kinds of things I struggled with in school: depression, self-esteem and how to fit into the world.
 I wish I’d learned the stuff we talk about through SEED Workshops when I was fifteen!
 Working on the program with Catherine and Karen is as close as I can get to going back in time and giving helpful advice to my younger self.”